-This Note Verbale was included as an annex to the book entitled Introduction to the Dokdo Issue published by the ROK Ministry of Foreign Affairs Government Affairs Bureau in 1955.
-It was used as a basis to argue that since the US armed forces had responded to the ROK's protest by deciding that Takeshima would no longer be a bombing range, the US had recognized that Takeshima was ROK territory.
-Kim Dong-jo, leader of the Government Affairs Bureau in the Ministry of Foreign Affairs, explained in the preface to Introduction to the Dokdo Issue that the book's purpose was not to notify the general public of the Dokdo issue, but to enable the heads of diplomatic missions overseas to correctly understand the matter and to provide them with information necessary to counter the unwarranted propaganda of the Japanese-a purpose for which he hoped the book would be frequently put to use.
-Shockingly, however, the book omitted the section of the Note Verbale that reaffirmed the Rusk letter, thereby concealing the fact that the US considered Takeshima to be Japanese territory not only from ROK citizens, but also from the ROK's own diplomats.
+This Note Verbale was included as an annex to the book entitled Introduction to Dokdo Issue published by the ROK Ministry of Foreign Affairs Government Affairs Bureau in 1955.
+It was used as a basis to argue that, since the US armed forces had responded to the ROK's protest by deciding that Takeshima would no longer be a bombing range, it had recognized that Takeshima was ROK territory.
+Kim Dong-jo, leader of the Government Affairs Bureau in the Ministry of Foreign Affairs, explained in the preface to Introduction to Dokdo Issue that its purpose was not to notify the general public of the Dokdo issue, but to enable the heads of diplomatic missions overseas to correctly understand the matter and to provide them with information necessary to counter the unwarranted propaganda of the Japanese, for which purposes he hoped the book would be put to frequent use.
+Shockingly, however, the book in fact omitted the section of the Note Verbale reaffirming the Rusk letter, thereby concealing the fact that the US considered Takeshima to be Japanese territory not only from ROK citizens, but also from its own diplomats.